 1. Easy on the joints

-“Resistance band exercises are very much like traditional weight-bearing exercises, except that they have an anchor point and therefore engage more of the body with each exercise,” says Floery Mahoney, founder of Board30, a fitness studio franchise that provides a full-body resistance band workout.
-“The smooth and constant tension is much better for your joints and even helps strengthen your joints, the more you use them."
+"Resistance band exercises are very much like traditional weight-bearing exercises, except that they have an anchor point and therefore engage more of the body with each exercise," says Floery Mahoney, founder of Board30, a fitness studio franchise that provides a full-body resistance band workout.
+"The smooth and constant tension is much better for your joints and even helps strengthen your joints the more you use them."
 This is why many experts recommend resistance band exercises for seniors in particular.

 2. Increases strength evenly